karimicokseviyorum/javastff/week3/README.md

 - Understanding implicit vs explicit type conversion
 - Different rounding techniques for positive and negative numbers
 - Manual rounding implementation using casting and arithmetic
+- String formatting provides powerful number presentation control
+- Format flags can be combined but some combinations are mutually exclusive
+- Understanding width and precision in number formatting
+- Proper usage of format specifiers for different number types
+- Special formatting for scientific notation, percentages, and currency